aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/using-docker.md

 13. [Optional] Copy the `validator-full-node-identity.yaml`, `genesis.blob` and `waypoint.txt` files generated above into the same working directory on Fullnode machine.

 14. [Optional] Run docker-compose: `docker-compose up -f docker-compose-fullnode.yaml`.
 Now you have successfully completed setting up your node in test mode.
-You can now proceed to the [Aptos community](https://community.aptoslabs.com/) website for registration.
+You can now proceed to the [Aptos community platform](https://community.aptoslabs.com/) website for registration.